CelalKincross/100-days-of-coding/README.md

 - First do a maze with no cycles
 - Next, use a maze with cycles and avoid infinite loops

+14. Prompt

+Given a set of characters (guaranteed to be unique) and a minimum and maximum length, generate all possible passwords that meet the following criteria:
+The same characters cannot appear consecutively
+The same character can occur no more than twice in any password

+The output should be an array containing the passwords as strings.
+Return an empty array if no valid password can be generated.

+function generatePassword(characters, minlength, maxlength) {
+  /* your code here */
+}

 ## Setup
 All you need is VSCODE.